naterrie/libasm/README.md

 # libasm
 Project libasm of 42
-Consisting of doing a library in ASM in 64 bits with Intel syntax Compilation : make for a classic compilation with libasm.a and run who compile the .a and the main then run the program
+Consisting of doing a library in ASM in 64 bits with Intel syntax

+Rules :
+- make -> Classic compilation, end by creating a .a file with all .o files in a hidden folder
+- run -> Compilation who call make, but compile the .a and the main o create an executable and run it
+- clean -> Remove .o files and folder but don't remove .a
+- fclean -> Remove .o files, folder, .a and the run executable